ibrahimgunduz34/k8s-playground/README.md

 	k8sslave2   Ready    <none>   12m   v1.19.0
 	```

 	* Re-initialize the cluster by `reinitialize_cluster.yml` ansible playblook.
-Goto `ansible` folder and run the following command:
+Goto `ansible` folder and run the following command: **IMPORTANT: This step will reset whole cluster.
+You may lose your data**
 	```
 	$ ansible-playbook -i inventory.yml reinitialize_cluster.yml
 	```